 Lambley Perennials had a long wide walk bordered with azurea (in 2014) and let it flop and look very pretty.

-I had a white azurea at one time and hope to have it again in a year or so.
+I had a white azurea at one time.

 Grow in well drained sun .